calipho-sib/controlled-vocabulary/README.md

 See: http://www.nextprot.org/

-# Controlled-vocabularies
+# Controlled vocabularies

 In house developed controlled vocabularies used in neXtProt.

+Notes:
-Note: the Cellosaurus is in its own GitHub directory: https://github.com/calipho-sib/cellosaurus
+- The Cellosaurus is in its own GitHub directory: https://github.com/calipho-sib/cellosaurus
+- CALOHA our tissue/organs ontology is currently not in GitHub